adiag321/CRM-Analysis-for-Marketing-data/README.md

-# CRM Analysis for Marketing data
+# <p align = 'center'>CRM Analysis for Marketing data</p>

+## PROBLEM STATEMENT

 I’m a data analyst, and the Chief Marketing Officer has told me that previous marketing campaigns have not been as effective as they were expected to be.
 I need to analyze the data set to understand this problem and propose data-driven solutions.

 ## DATA DESCRIPTION

 The dataset for this project is provided by Dr. Omar Romero-Hernandez.
-It is licensed as CC0: Public Domain, which states, “You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission”
+It is licensed as CC0: Public Domain.

+The dataset is collected from kaggle - https://www.kaggle.com/datasets/jackdaoud/marketing-data?taskId=2986

 1. ID: Customer’s unique identifier
 2. Year_Birth: Customer’s birth year